Virginia mortgage and refinance rates

 Virginia Housing, the state’s housing finance authority, can help connect you to a first-time homebuyer loan.
 The agency provides affordable mortgages for first-time and repeat homebuyers, as well as education programs and down payment and closing cost assistance, including:

-- Virginia Housing Conventional: Virginia Housing offers a 30-year, fixed-rate conventional loan program for first-time and repeat buyers.
+- Virginia Housing conventional: Virginia Housing offers a 30-year, fixed-rate conventional loan program for first-time and repeat buyers.
 The program requires less cash at closing than with an FHA loan.
 This loan can be used for both a purchase and a cash-out refinance.
 It also allows for flexible down payment sources such as gifts, Virginia Housing down payment assistance grants or the Virginia Housing Plus Second Mortgage.
 The program allows for a down payment of 3 percent or as low as 1 percent when using the down payment assistance grant.
 (When using the Plus Second program, there might be no down payment required at all.)
 Applicants must have a credit score of at least 640 and the maximum debt-to-income ratio (DTI ratio) is 50 percent.

-- Virginia Housing Conventional With No Mortgage Insurance: Nearly identical to the Virginia Housing Conventional program, the main difference with this program is that applicants are not required to buy mortgage insurance.
+- Virginia Housing conventional with no mortgage insurance: Nearly identical to the Virginia Housing conventional program, the main difference with this program is that applicants are not required to buy mortgage insurance.
 In addition, the minimum credit score requirement for this program is slightly higher at 660.

 - Virginia Housing Plus Second Mortgage: This program eliminates the down payment required for qualified first-time homebuyers.
-The program works by pairing an eligible Virginia Housing first mortgage with the Housing Plus Second Mortgage that is used to cover the down payment.
+The program works by pairing an eligible Virginia Housing first mortgage with the Plus Second Mortgage that is used to cover the down payment.
 The maximum second mortgage amount is 3 to 5 percent of the purchase price.
 The program provides a 30-year, fixed-rate loan and covers the entire down payment.
-There are also income limits for qualification.
+There are income limits for qualification.

 How to find the best mortgage rate in Virginia